HaydenMarshalla/CPhysics/README.md

 ### Testbed
 - OpenGL for demo graphics
 - Dear imgui for GUI
-- Junit4 for junit tests
+- CppUnitTestFramework for unit tests
 - cereal for serialization of settings

 ### Future features to implement